Compare Mechanical Breakdown Insurance - The Definitive Guide

 What's excluded from Mechanical Breakdown Insurance policies?

-In a nutshell, a lot of car faults and problems are excluded from standard MBI policies.
+In a nutshell, a clear list of car faults and problems are excluded from standard MBI policies.
 Unfortunately, very few people read the fine print before getting a policy and find out the policy limits the hard way when their car breaks down.
 This Stuff.co.nz article outlines the limitations of a policy and outlines cases where policies haven't covered breakdowns.

 Generally, Mechanical Breakdown Insurance excludes: